Markdown for Beginners: Why it’s the Standard for Future-Proof Notes

 In another case, a freelance investigative journalist moved ten years of research (over 4,000 notes) from Evernote to a Markdown-based system.
 By using an automated migration script, they recovered nearly 200 "lost" notes that had become corrupted in the proprietary database.
 The journalist reported that the ability to perform "Greps" (global searches for specific text patterns across all files) reduced their deep-research time by several hours per week.

-Tool and Strategy Comparison
+Tool & Strategy Table

 Feature Proprietary Apps (Notion/Evernote) Markdown (Obsidian/Logseq)